YUANLIN327/graphql-tools/docs/source/scalars.md

       return new Date(value); // value from the client },
     serialize(value) {
-      return value.getTime(); // value sent to the client },
+      return Date.parse(value); // value sent to the client },
     parseLiteral(ast) {
       if (ast.kind === Kind.INT) {